Hiraab Imamate: Decline and Civil war

+Colonial Era

 Since the British-sponsored bombing of Mogadishu Port in 1828 by Oman for refusing protection, the Hiraab Imamate fought for decades to maintain a sphere of influence impending the arrival of European Powers and their regional allies in Zanzibar and Egypt.

+In exchange for support over conflict in Kismayo, Barawa and Merca against Hiraab clans of the hinterland such as the Abgaal, Wacdaan and Sheekhaal, Sultan Barghash of Zanzibar, who had been greatly indebted to Britain, had requested the Sultanate of Geledi in the early 1870s to interpose his good offices and marriage ties with one of the factions of the Imamate for a trade garrison between them all, though initially rejected by the other Imamate faction but faced with a trade injunction in Afgoye and Bulo Marerto, acquiesed with setting up an office near the Old City while some of the tribute went to the Imamate such as Malaakh Hassan Geedi Abtow the Malaakh of Xamar and Xamar daye who surrounded the numerous roads into the city.

-The decline of the Hiraab Imamate saw many clans begin to break off from the state leading to its fragmentation and the most prominent one being the Hawadle Sultanate ruling the Hiran region.
-The Hiraab Imamate was now a traditional polity that exclusively governed Mudulood territory including the capital Mogadishu.
+The decline of the Hiraab Imamate saw many clans begin to break off from the state and establish their own states, leading to its fragmentation and the most prominent one being the Hawadle ruling the Hiran region.
+The Hiraab Imamate, by the time of the Berlin Conference, was now a traditional polity that exclusively governed parts of the Hiraab clan territories, mainly the capital Mogadishu.

-Soon after Britain set up a colony in Aden (South Yemen) in 1839, Hobyo was targeted in British and French ambitions to control the Somali coast more directly rather than using the nominal offices of Zanzibar.
-They used the chief of Alula from the Bari region, Yusuf Ali Kenadid, to their advantage who, at the time of the 1884 Berlin Conference, was in conflict with his cousin-ruler over Alula, so a case was made to set up a new base in Hobyo to satisfy all the parties.
+Soon after Britain set up a colony in Aden (South Yemen) in 1839, the Imamate's northern border areas of Hobyo were targeted in British and French ambitions to control the Somali coast closer to Aden and more directly rather than using the nominal offices of Zanzibar.

+As one of the very first acts signifying the start of foreign Colonialism in Somalia in 1884 with British patronage, they used the chief of Alula in the Bari region, Yusuf Ali Kenadid, to their advantage who, at the time of the 1884 Berlin Conference earlier in the year, was in conflict with his cousin-ruler over Alula, so a case was made to set up a new base in Hobyo with the help of British Colonial Yemeni musketeer fighters enlisted to satisfy all the parties.

-"With Britain's backing, Yusuf obtained Barghash's approval to create a new port near the mouth of the Wadi Nogal.
-Under pressure from Britain, Barghash agreed to acquiesce in Yusuf's proposals to establish a rival Majerteen state to the south of Cape Guardafui.
-Barghash, for his part, asserted that he would retain all the income and duties derived from his expanded coastline, stating that Yusuf was 'leasing' the coast to 'watch over' Zanzibari interests."
+"With Britain's backing, Yusuf obtained Barghash's approval to create a new port near the mouth of the Wadi Nugaal.
+Under pressure from Britain, Barghash agreed to acquiesce in Yusuf's proposals to establish a rival Majeerteen state to the south of Cape Guardafui.
+Barghash, for his part, asserted that he would retain all the income and duties derived from his expanded coastline, stating that Yusuf was 'leasing' the coast to 'watch over' Zanzibari interests.
+In the few feverish weeks of international scheming in Aden with the British, French and Sultan Barghash, this had been predicated not out of a mutual interest but on power politics, aggression and British imperial control."